 - Camp Ali Khaled – This mountain camp is the same one that we mentioned above with the hot spring.
 It is a camp/hotel and hot spring retreat.
 They serve all meals.
 We tried the breakfast and dinner.
 Both were pretty good.
 There was no menu, they just brought an assortment of different traditional plates (that you can see pictured to the right).

-Phone Reception, ATMs, Credit Cards, and WiFi –
+Phone Reception, ATMs, Credit Cards, and WiFi in Siwa –

 - Phone Reception – We bought a SIM Card in Cairo with Etisalat and we had great phone reception in the city center.
 At our hotel, we had almost no reception and we were barely able to send a text message to our tuk-tuk driver Abdul.